mtumilowicz/js-nodejs-websocket-workshop/README.md

 |Sec-WebSocket-Protocol     |No             |protocols the client would like to speak, ordered by preference   |
 |Sec-WebSocket-Extensions   |No             |extensions the client would like to speak   |

-The request MAY include any other header fields, for example, cookies and/or authentication-related header fields such as the |Authorization| header field, which are processed according to documents that define them
+the request MAY include any other header fields, for example, cookies and/or authentication-related header fields such as the |Authorization| header field, which are processed according to documents that define them

 ## details
 ### client
-1. To _Establish a WebSocket Connection_, a client opens a connection and sends a handshake as defined above.
+1. to _Establish a WebSocket Connection_, a client opens a connection and sends a handshake as defined above.
     * If |secure| header is true, the client MUST perform a TLS handshake just after opening the connection and before sending the handshake data
         * all further communication on this channel MUST run through the encrypted tunnel
-1. A connection is defined to initially be in a CONNECTING state.
+1. a connection is defined to initially be in a CONNECTING state.

     |State        |Value    |Description   |
     |---          |---      |---|